attainu/project-abhishek-dubal-au6/Mobile-Store/README.md

 Capstone Project

 # MERN Stack - The Mobile Store
-> The Mobile Store website built with the MERN stack with React Context API for state management, pure CSS for style
+> The Mobile Store website built with the MERN stack with React, pure CSS for style

  Run the client & server with concurrently